paszin/rpi-bridge-for-googlehome/README.md

 Summary until here:
 We created a database and a working api to get and update elements in the table.
 Furthermore we have an endpoint to forward any request to our local network.
 Well done so far, take a break!
+In the next steps we will focus on setting up your local device (could be anything that supports python and has wifi of course).

 ### Step #3

+You can do the steps from your local computer, or directly ssh to your raspberry pi

+###### router configuration

+This step depends on the router you use.
+Search for "open port on {insert router name here}"

+- Select your SmartHome Device and open port 9000 (or any other port, but we will use 9000 in the following steps)

 ###### update database from your local device

+- `cd ../local_device`

+- `pip install requests`

+- `export MYSMARTHOME_APIURL={paste invoke url from the end of step 2}`

+- `export MYSMARTHOME_PORT=9000` (should be the same as in the step before)

+- `export MYSMARTHOME_DEVICEID=lights (should be the same as in the database, see step#1)

+- `python ipsaver.py noloop` (Without the noloop parameter, the script will update the ip continuosly)

+If you don't want to store your configuration in enviroment variables, you could also store them directly in psaver.py`

 ### Step #4
 ##### create an endpoint to access your local device

+##### open port in router settings